NOAA-GFDL/MDTF-diagnostics/README.md

 The MDTF Diagnostic Framework consists of multiple process-oriented diagnostic (POD) modules, each of which is developed by an individual research group or user.
 PODs are independent of each other, each POD:

 1. Produces its own html file (webpage) as the final product
-2. Consists of a set of diagnostics targeting process-level performance
+2. Consists of a set of diagnostics targeting specific physical processes
 3. Produces a figure or multiple figures that can be displayed by the html in a browser

 ![MDTF_logo](<./doc/img/CPO_MAPP_MDTF_Logo.jpg>)